mgoldfield/nodelooper/README.txt

 - download mixed loops and individal loops
 - input picker
 - allow loops to be uploaded
-- play button flashes when record is toggled
-- show loops being recording - maybe thin flashing bars with name of recorder ?
 - allow manipulation of progress bar and recording at a certain spot

+With api:
 - can two people record at the same time?
 I think yes...

-./src/sound.js:        // toDo: delete this or make it a log before you're done ./src/sound.js:        //toDo: is this the right thing to do with outputLatency?
-./src/sound.js:            // toDo: examine assumptions about outputLatency ./src/sound.js:    initBuff(){ //toDo: make a higher pitched click for the count-in
+- show loops being recording - maybe thin flashing bars with name of recorder ?